Quantelytics/QuantelAI-Policies/source/sections/04-risk_management_policy.md

   5. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
 9. The Risk Management Procedure is monitored on a quarterly basis using Quality Management System reporting to assess compliance with above policy.

-## 4.3 Risk Management Procedures
+## 4.2 Risk Management Procedures

-### 4.3.1 Risk Assessment
+### 4.2.1 Risk Assessment

 The intent of completing a risk assessment is to determine potential threats and vulnerabilities and the likelihood and impact should they occur.
 The output of this process helps to identify appropriate controls for reducing or eliminating risk.

 * Step 1.
 System Characterization
   * The first step in assessing risk is to define the scope of the effort.
-To do this, identify where ePHI is received, maintained, processed, or transmitted.
+To do this, identify where sensitive client data is received, maintained, processed, or transmitted.
 Using information-gathering techniques, Quantel AI Platform boundaries are identified.
   * Output - Characterization of Quantel AI Platform system assessed, a good picture of the Platform environment, and delineation of Platform boundaries.

 * Step 2.
 Threat Identification